AJ-RR/AJ-RR.github.io/_experience/2LaserCommunication.md

 ---
-title: Summer Internship - Food Detection System for a Wearable Device
+title: Summer Internship - Laser Communication and Vibrometer System
 role: The Indian Institute of Science (IISc) [<a href="http://www.cense.iisc.ac.in/m-m-nayak">Prof. M M Nayak</a>]
 from: May 2019
 to: Jul 2019